BrightspaceUI/core/components/empty-state/README.md

 ## Empty State Action Link [d2l-empty-state-action-link]

+Use a `d2l-empty-state-action-link` to add a link that provides users with an easy next step, provided the next step is to navigate to another page.
+If the next step is actually an action, use an [Empty State Action Button](#d2l-empty-state-action-button) instead.

-`d2l-empty-state-action-link` is an empty state action component that can be placed inside of the default slot of `empty-state-simple` or `empty-state-illustrated` to add a link action to the component.
+To add the link, place a `d2l-empty-state-action-link` component inside of the default slot of `empty-state-simple` or `empty-state-illustrated`.
 Only a single action can be placed within an empty state component.

 <!-- docs: demo code properties name:d2l-empty-state-action-link -->
 ```html